 Dentures are very delicate and they could break if dropped, therefore whenever you are not wearing them, place them away safely.

-In case your dentures break, become loose, crack, or chip take them to your dental care provider but do not try repairing them yourself because you could damage them more.
+In case your dentures break, become loose, crack, or chip takes them to your dental care provider but do not try repairing them yourself because you could damage them more.

 The state of your mouth is the first impression that most people take note of.
 Dentures ensure that you do not have to stay with gaps left by missing teeth.
 Therefore with proper care and oral hygiene, you can still afford to smile with confidence and eat food like any other person with natural teeth.